Miss Nepal 2023

-The Hidden Treasures Dabur Vatika Shampoo Miss Nepal 2023, was the 27th Miss Nepal pageant to be held on 27 May 2023 at the Godavari Sunrise Convention Center, at Godawari, Lalitpur.
+The Hidden Treasures Dabur Vatika Shampoo Miss Nepal 2023, was the 27th Miss Nepal pageant held on 27 May 2023 at the Godavari Sunrise Convention Center, at Godawari, Lalitpur.
 Nepalese delegates for Miss World 2025, Miss Earth 2023, Miss International 2023 were crowned at the end of event.

-The grand coronation event was shown live Exclusively on Kantipur Television HD, Kantipur Cineplex HD and Official YouTube Channel.
+The grand coronation event was shown live exclusively on Kantipur Television HD, Kantipur Cineplex HD and Official YouTube Channel.

 Regional Auditions

 To ensure that the pageant is inclusive and representative of all regions, the audition will cover all seven Provinces of Nepal.
 Regional auditions will be held in Province No. 1, Madhesh Province, Bagmati Province, Gandaki Province, Lumbini Province, Karnali Province, and Sudurpashchim Province.
 The final audition in Kathmandu will be held on 18 March at the Park Village Hotel in Budhanilkantha, Nepal.
 The selected Top 24 finalists will compete at the grand coronation event of Miss Nepal 2023 on 27 May 2023.